gesquive/paperless-uploader/README.md

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
 Use the prefix `PAPERLESS_UPLOADER_` in front of the uppercased variable name.
 For example, the config variable `paperless-url` would be the environment variable `PAPERLESS_UPLOADER_PAPERLESS_URL`.

+### Authorization Tokens
+An authorization token is required to upload to a paperless-ngx instance.
+Refer to the [documentation on how to generate a token](https://docs.paperless-ngx.com/api/#authorization).

 ## Running as a Service
 This application was developed to run as a service.